 What is a Wastegate Turbocharger?

 Nowadays, vehicles with turbocharged engines feature the wastegate turbocharger.
 This technology helps to deliver optimum engine performance during peak operating conditions.
 In addition, the wastegate valve prevents the turbocharger from over-running.
-It also avoids the engine from over-boost and prevents any mechanical failure.
+Particularly, it also avoids the engine from over-boost and prevents any mechanical failure.

 This feature in the turbocharger consists of a bypass valve.
 It circumvents some part of the exhaust gas going to the turbine and releases them into the outlet.
-The wastegate turbocharger has a bypass valve built into the turbine housing.
+Furthermore, the waste-gate turbocharger has a bypass valve built into the turbine housing.
 It diverts some of the exhaust gases away from the turbine wheel through this valve.

 Wastegate turbocharger construction: